The ultimate guide to hiring a Freelance Web Developer

 - Not involved in the design phase of the web build though will need to consult with web designers to confirm what is and isn’t feasible in the build

-What skills and web development languages do I need to consider again?
+What skills and web development languages do I need to consider?

-We’ve touched on this slightly earlier on the guide, though let’s go into this into a little more detail.
+We’ve touched on this slightly earlier on in the guide, but let’s go into a little more detail.
 There are plenty of different skills and web development languages that any given web developer may possess, so here’s a breakdown of what they are and how they can help you with your project.

 An essential and gateway language that any developer should know.
-Is the language that defines content, imagery, links and videos on any given webpage.
+It’s the coding language that defines content, imagery, links, and videos on any given webpage.
 HTML is quite easy for developers to learn and is typically the starting point for all freelance web developers.

-PHP is a vey popular web developer language that is relatively easy to learn, and will typically be in the arsenal of most back-end developers.
+PHP is a very popular web development language that is relatively easy to learn, and will typically be in the arsenal of most back-end developers.
 PHP looks after server-side scripting and is handy at writing desktop applications with a graphical user interface.

 Python is the talk of the developer town these days.
-Python is a general purpose, all-round programming language that allows developers to write a wide array of web development initiatives such as applications and website building.
-Python is popular in this day and age because it supports multiple programming paradigms, is open source and is compatible with many major platforms.
+Python is a general-purpose, all-around programming language that allows developers to write a wide array of web development initiatives such as applications and website building.
+Python is popular in this day and age because it supports multiple programming paradigms, is open source, and is compatible with many major platforms.

-Hopefully you’ll now have a better understanding of what it is freelance web developers actually do and what their main skills are.
-Whether you need help on building a website from scratch, want to build an app or just need help coding a big piece of interactive content, hopefully you’ll have an good idea of what type of talent you need.
+Hopefully, you now have a better understanding of what it is freelance web developers actually do and what their main skills are.
+Whether you need help building a website from scratch, want to build an app, or just need help to code a big piece of interactive content, we have the perfect freelancer for you.
+Take a look at our top-rated freelancer web developers below.